 Postcards are highly versatile for businesses, organizations and creative types.
 They can be employed a number of different ways, either as invitations, leaflets or maximized business cards.

-If you're working with Word, these easy steps will guide you through the process of creating a postcard from a template.
+Although primarily used for word processing, MS Word does have the capability of postcard creation.
+These steps will guide you through the process of creating a postcard from a template.

 Step 1.
 Create a new document.

 Open Microsoft Word and start a new postcard project (File>New>Blank Document>Cards>Postcards).
 As you can see, there are several subcategories available.

 Explore a bit and pick the template you like most or the layout that matches your design goal.

 TIP: There are also different sizes of cards available.
 I will be using a postcard template that is 4 inches by 6 inches.

 To open the chosen template, click on its thumbnail in the list and click the Download button under the preview in the sidebar.

 A postcard is made of a front and back.
 The document you will be customizing is made of two sheets, one for each.